 Cody Mickelson, TFFR Trustee

 Cody represents TFFR on the SIB.
 Mr. Mickelson is a teacher for Jamestown Public Schools.
 He was appointed to the TFFR Board in 2018 and his current term ends June 30, 2026.

 Jerry Klein, Chair, Legacy & Budget Stabilization Fund Advisory Board

-Representative Kempenich has been serving in the House of Representatives since 1993 and is a non-voting member of the SIB.
+Representative Klein has been serving in the Senate since 1997 and is a non-voting member of the SIB.